What Is The Law of Demand?

 - No substitute for the product is there.

 - Consumer habits should remain the same and should not change.

-This has been a guide to what is the law of demand and it’s a definition.
-Here we discuss the example of the law of demand in economics along with advantages and disadvantages.
+This has guide to what is the law of demand.
+Here we explain its examples, benefits, limitations, and importance in detail.
 You can learn more about economics from the following articles –